Hi, I'm Riki.

 Parents are starving for support

-The famine that struck Jerusalem during the siege wasn’t only a lack of food – it was the collapse of everything that supported life: safety, community, trust, and hope.
-Mothers and families were pushed to unimaginable despair.
-The hunger encompassed every area of life.
+The famine that struck Jerusalem during the siege wasn’t just a lack of food – it was the collapse of everything that supported life: safety, community, trust, and hope.

 Our modern society starves parents of what they most need:

-• A relentless mental and emotional load with little relief.
+• A relentless mental and emotional load

 • Pressure to appear flawless: to look amazing, go back to work, adjust to the new realities of marriage after a new baby, maintain a spotless house, and have a infant who looks like a fashion icon by 8 weeks old.

-This is a siege on families.
 There’s a starvation of the resources parents need to thrive and connect with their babies and themselves.

-When things feels unstable and exhausting, parents do what any human would do in the face of scarcity: they reach for control.
-Because when you’re drowning, structure feels like a lifeline.
+When things feels unstable and exhausting, parents do what anyone would do: they reach for control.

-This is understandable – and it’s valid.
-Rest is essential, and finding ways to support better sleep is important.
 There’s nothing wrong with finding a sleep structure that works for your family and supports your baby’s well-being.

 This is what Rav Hirsch is describing: when parents are forced by circumstances to override the natural, tender relationship they want to have with their child.

-It’s not about blame or judgment.
-It’s about recognizing the spiritual and emotional toll this modern siege takes on our relationship with our precious children.
+It’s about recognizing the spiritual and emotional toll this modern-day siege takes on our relationship with our children.

 How we share sleep with our babies